ajhanisch/ORDPRO/README.md

 # **INSTALLATION**
 1. **ordpro.py** -- Installation of Python 3.6.X is required on any machine running **ordpro.py**.
 While this is not complicated, it is simply an additional step that is needed in order to be up and running for processing orders.
+2. **ordpro.exe** -- NO INSTALLATION of Python 3.6.X is required for the compiled .exe version of Ordpro.
+This is included for windows users to save the step of Python installation in their environment if desired.
+With this version, users simply need to place ordpro.exe on any machine(s) they desire to process orders on.
 # **USAGE**
 Running the tool:
 `.\ordpro.py [options]`